 Market research firm In-Stat expects demand for Flash- and hard drive-based MP3 players will more than double in the next four years.
 The company said in a recent report that shipments would jump from 140 million units in 2005 to 286 million by 2010.

-The report is good news for Apple as the iPod-maker continues to lead the lucrative MP3 player market with approximately 50 million
+The report is good news for Apple as the iPod-maker continues to lead the lucrative MP3 player market with approximately 50 million iPods sold to consumers.

 Driving the demand will be falling price points, the availability of legitimate subscription and pay-per-download online music sites, increasing Flash memory capacities, and enhanced functionality, according to In-Stat’s report.